PAM

 -

-The Institutional Review Board (IRB) or the Vice President for Research conducts this
+The IRB or the Executive Vice President for Research conducts this category of review

-category of review in response to the following: exceptional circumstances, substantial
+in response to the following: exceptional circumstances, substantial risks to subjects,

-risks to subjects, investigators' routine non-compliance with federal and/or institutional
+investigators' routine non-compliance with federal and/or institutional regulations,

-regulations, allegations or concerns regarding the study's execution that are brought
+allegations or concerns regarding the study's execution that are brought to the IRB's

-to the IRB's attention, or any other case that the IRB deems suitable for additional
+attention, or any other case that the IRB deems suitable for additional scrutiny.

 In order to ascertain the investigator's research records' consistency and accuracy,